basil-kawak/mad-libs-project/README.md

 ### The story

 In `story.txt`, you'll find a story.
-By the way, for the purposes of [parsing](https://en.wikipedia.org/wiki/Parsing), we're only used periods and commas as grammar.
+By the way, for the purposes of [parsing](https://en.wikipedia.org/wiki/Parsing), we're only useing periods and commas as grammar.

 Confusingly, the "blanks" are be anywhere a grammar part is denoted.
 The reason for this will be apparent later in some of the extra challenges.